cupang-afk/autoswitch-obsu/README.md

 #### or
 if you prefer run python script instead, then install
 * [Python 3](https://www.python.org/downloads/)
+1. install Python 3 and Add to PATH
-1. clone/download this source code
+2. clone/download this source code
-2. open `run.bat`
+3. open `run.bat`
-3. or `python autoswitch.py` in cmd
+4. or `python autoswitch.py` in cmd

 ### NOTE
 only windows is supported since Gosumemory only support windows